svzimmermann/svzimmermann/README.md

 Keep it simple, stupid is most probably one of the most important concepts of software engineering.
-It is, however, forgotten more an more, even in the domain of open source software.
+It is, however, forgotten more and more, even in the domain of open source software.
 Follow it!

 ## Literature Recommendations